smartoptics/sosnmp/docs/source/upgrade.rst

    We consider the 5.1.0 release as a stepping stone to the 6.x releases, so please don't stay with them for long.

-   You should first attempt to upgrade to 6.0.13 release and see if things work as expected.
+   You should next attempt to upgrade to 6.0.13 release and see if things work as expected.

    Note that you must use Python <3.12, as release 5.1.0 is not compatible